 Classes include Global Corporate Compliance, Compliance Risk Assessment, and International Financial Crimes, as well as a capstone course where students in their final semester apply what they have learned in an independent in-depth paper on a compliance topic.
 Students also participate in an in-person colloquium at Fordham Law’s Lincoln Center campus, where they will have a chance to interact with top compliance professionals.
-Graduates will receive a Master of Science in Law in Corporate Compliance.
+Graduates will receive a Master of Studies in Law in Corporate Compliance.

 Fordham Law School has a long tradition of promoting ethics and integrity and is committed to using the law to influence better business practices.
 Details about the program are here: https://onlinelaw.fordham.edu/mslpr/.